PriyanshuParmar10/food-scanner/README.md

 ## 📄 License

-This project is for educational purposes (Minor Project).
+This project is for educational purposes.